teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 Great, our web app correctly detected that it is 4.

-### Final result

-You can find the code from this article in my [Github repository](https://github.com/teimurjan/digits-recognizer).

-## Developing UI
+## React app

-I used [CRA boilerplate](https://github.com/facebook/create-react-app) but it's not so important.
-You can configure your application from scratch if you don't cherish the time.
+I used [CRA boilerplate](https://github.com/facebook/create-react-app) but you can configure your application from scratch if you don't cherish the time.

 ```sh
 create-react-app frontend
 cd frontend
 ```

-So after setting up React environment we also need one more dependency for drawing.
+After setting up React environment we also need one more dependency for drawing.
 My choice fell on [react-sketch](https://github.com/tbolis/react-sketch).
-It perfectly matches our needs.
+It perfectly matches my needs.

 ```sh
 npm i react-sketch
 ```

-Now we have everything to make up our drawer.

-### Implement the app

-The whole App can be written in just 80 lines of code. 🙂
+Tools are ready and let's write the code.

 ```js
 import React, { Component } from "react";